GuySK/GettingAndCleaningDataCourseProject/README.md

     File / Description

-1. run_aalysis.R / main script.
+1. run_aalysis.R / Main script.
 2. Script1.R / Unzips downloaded files and access documentation.
 3. Script2.R / Creates a new test data set with selected features, Subjects and Activities.
 4. Script3.R / Creates a new train data set with selected features, Subjects and Activities.